 Laptops are provided for the purpose of doing schoolwork.
-All students are expected to use the laptops in accordance with the district's Internet Acceptable Use Policy
+All students are expected to use the laptops in accordance with the District's Internet Acceptable Use Policy

-Students and parents have responsibilities in using and taking care of the laptop computer.
-Parents/students may be held financially responsible for laptop computers lost or damaged due to vandalism or negligence.
+Students and parents/guardians have responsibilities in using and taking care of the laptop.
+Parents/guardians and students may be held financially responsible for laptop computers lost or damaged due to vandalism or negligence.

-The Laptop is the property of Hanford Elementary District; therefore, school School staff administration have the right to check any material stored on a student's Laptop, including email, internet browsing history, and/or the screensaver, at any time.
+The laptop is the property of Hanford Elementary School District; therefore, school staff administration have the right to check any material stored on a student's laptop, including email, internet browsing history, and/or the screensaver, at any time.
 A student may lose laptop privileges for misuse or violation of these policies.
-The presence of weaponsmaterials, pornographic related materials, inappropriate language, alcohol, drug, gang-related symbols, or pictures on the Laptop or within its files or in email will result in disciplinary action.
-The district will refer potentially illegal misconduct to law enforcement.
+The presence of weaponspornographic related materials, materials, inappropriate language, alcohol, drug, gang-related symbols, or pictures on the Laptop or within its files or in email will result in disciplinary action.
+The District will refer potentially illegal misconduct to law enforcement.